saivenkatreddy29/Conveyer_belt/README.md

 * _image_cam,_ _depth_cam_ for storing frame and depth data.
 * _prev_depth_map_ to store previous frame's depthmap.
 * _speed_queue_ for storing speed values for smoothing.
-* _camera_parameters_ to sotre intrinsic camera parameters.
+* _camera_parameters_ to store intrinsic camera parameters.

 **3. Choosing Between Feature Extraction and Optical Flow:**
-The method is chosen based on input argument method.
+The method is chosen based on input argument _method_.
-* Feature extraction, ORB features are detected and matched using FLANN and RANSAC.
+* In feature extraction, ORB features are detected and matched using FLANN and RANSAC.
 * Optical Flow, Farneback's algorithm is used to compute motion between the frames.

 Detailed explaination about when to use which method and future developement is discussed [HERE](Descriptions/Choosing_method.md).

 **4. Feature Extraction (ORB features):**
-ORB is fast and effecient for feature detection
+ORB is fast and efficient for feature detection.
 * Fast Keypoint detection: Identifies the keypoints in image by comparing pixel intensities in circular pattern.
 * BRIEF Descriptor: Computes binary descriptors for each keypoint by comparing pixel intensities in a predefined pattern around the keypoint.